AdobeDocs/experience-manager-cloud-service.en/help/screens-cloud/configuring/using-screens-content-provider.md

 >**Prerequisite**
 >Before you start reading this section, refer to [Setting up Screens Services Provider](/help/screens-cloud/setting-up-project/setting-up-screens-services-provider.md) to learn how to navigate to this user interface from Screens Services Provider.

 Once you have logged into Screens Content Provider, now you are ready to create your content in content playback.

 ## What's Next {#whats-next}

-Once you have learnt how to navigate to Screens Content  Provider you can navigate to, the next step, that is, Creating and Managing Projects in Screens as a Cloud Service.
+Now, you have learnt how to navigate to Screens Content Provider, you should now continue your Screens as a Cloud Service journey by next reviewing the document, [Creating and Managing Projects in Screens as a Cloud Service](/help/screens-cloud/creating-content/creating-projects-screens-cloud.md).